Money supply: East Asia

-Hong Kong SAR, China
+Hong Kong

-In 1967, when sterling was devalued, the Hong Kong dollar's peg to the pound was increased from 1 shilling 3 pence (£1 = HK$16) to 1 shilling 4½ pence (£1 = HK$14.5455) although this did not entirely offset the devaluation of sterling relative to the US dollar (it went from US$1 = HK$5.71 to US$1 = HK$6.06).
-In 1972 the Hong Kong dollar was pegged to the US dollar at a rate of US$1 = HK$5.65.
-This was reduced to HK$5.085 in 1973.
-Between 1974 and 1983 the Hong Kong dollar floated.
-On October 17, 1983, the currency was pegged at a rate of US$1 = HK$7.80 through the currency board system.

-As of May 18, 2005, in addition to the lower guaranteed limit, a new upper guaranteed limit was set for the [Hong Kong dollar at 7.75 to the American dollar.
-The lower limit was lowered from 7.80 to 7.85 (by 100 pips per week from May 23 to June 20, 2005).
-The Hong Kong Monetary Authority indicated that this move was to narrow the gap between the interest rates in Hong Kong and those of the United States.
-A further aim of allowing the Hong Kong dollar to trade in a range is to avoid the HK dollar being used as a proxy for speculative bets on a renminbi revaluation.

 The Hong Kong Basic Law and the Sino-British Joint Declaration provides that Hong Kong retains full autonomy with respect to currency issuance.
 Currency in Hong Kong is issued by the government and three local banks under the supervision of the territory's de facto central bank, the Hong Kong Monetary Authority.
 Bank notes are printed by Hong Kong Note Printing.

 A bank can issue a Hong Kong dollar only if it has the equivalent exchange in US dollars on deposit.
 The currency board system ensures that Hong Kong's entire monetary base is backed with US dollars at the linked exchange rate.
 The resources for the backing are kept in Hong Kong's exchange fund, which is among the largest official reserves in the world.
 Hong Kong also has huge deposits of US dollars, with official foreign currency reserves of 331.3 billion USD as of September 2014.

+Currency peg history

+Hong Kong's exchange rate regime has changed over time.